krustlet/krustlet/docs/howto/krustlet-on-aks.md

-# Running Krustlet in AKS
+# Running Krustlet on Azure Kubernetes Service (AKS)

 These are steps for running a krustlet node in an AKS cluster.
 Ideally, we will want to simplify this process in the future so you do not have to do a bunch of